matplotlib/matplotlib/galleries/users_explain/figure/backends.rst

 ========= ================================================================

 .. note::
-   The names of builtin backends case-insensitive; e.g., 'QtAgg' and 'qtagg' are equivalent.
+   The names of builtin backends are case-insensitive; e.g., 'QtAgg' and 'qtagg' are equivalent.

 .. _`Anti-Grain Geometry`: http://agg.sourceforge.net/antigrain.com/